-Another way to put the goal is to show how the sensible and intellectual functions of our cognitive capacities align.
+The deduction is Kant's attempt to show how the sensible and intellectual functions of our cognitive capacities align.

 The deduction is divided into two stages.

 In the first stage, §15-§21, Kant argues that the categories apply to any being with sensible intuition.
 In the second stage, §24-§26, Kant argues that they apply to any being with human sensible intuition, i.e. with our sensory apparatus.